-Het Nieuwe Instituut has an international perspective for its programming and R&D that reflects the fact that design operates in a global field and presents itself on a global stage.
+Het Nieuwe Instituut's programming and R&D has an international focus that reflects the fact that design operates in a global field and presents itself on a global stage.

 The institute has several formal international responsibilities.
-These include an extremely successful guest programme that introduces foreign professionals to the world of Dutch design, and curating and organising the Netherlands’ participation in international architecture biennales.
-The institute is also responsible for policy in terms of market expansion.
-In recent years this has includes the construction of a strong network of exchange between the Netherlands and Germany.
+These include an extremely successful guest programme that introduces foreign professionals to the world of Dutch design; and curating and organising the Netherlands’ participation in international architecture biennales.
+The institute is also responsible for policy relating to internationalisation.
+In recent years this has included the development of a strong International Materials & Design network.

-Het Nieuwe Instituut performs three tasks in its role as Coordinator for the Internationalisation of the Creative Industries.
+Het Nieuwe Instituut performs three key roles as Coordinator for the Internationalisation of the Creative Industries.
 It functions as coordinator, it maps talent and it stimulates international exchange of knowledge in areas where the creative industries can be directly involved in social issues.

 Games for Cities Conference